ksinha49/ai-services-lambda/services/knowledge-base/README.md

 - `IngestionStateMachineArn` – ARN of the ingestion workflow from the `rag-ingestion` stack.
-- `SummarizeFunctionArn` – ARN of the summary Lambda from the `rag-retrieval` stack.
+- `SummarizeQueueUrl` – URL of the SQS queue consumed by the summarization Lambda from the `rag-retrieval` stack.
+The query Lambda now publishes requests to this queue so processing happens asynchronously.
  - `KnowledgeBaseName` – optional name tag for the knowledge base.
  - Additional request fields include `department`, `team`, `user` and `entities`.
 These help isolate knowledge by organizational unit or only return